God's Providence and a Dog named Zeke

 I forewarned them about all the animals and how obnoxious they could be.
 They said it would not be a problem and they would be more than happy to come.
 Zeke took a liking to them and slept with them that night and they fell in love with him.
 I did also explain that I loved the little guy but my husband was not that fond of him.

-We visited for quite some time during their stay and I was so blessed by there visit.
+We visited for quite some time during their stay and I was so blessed by their visit.
 Dick played old hymns on my piano while Pat and I talked about life in general.
-She shared some things she was going through as in recently going through cancer treatments and suffering many side effects from it as well as having Fibromyalgia.
-Dick and Pat also spent much time listening attentively to my life story as well and the struggles I was facing at the time and we prayed together.
-I just loved them both.
+She shared some things that she was going through as in recently going through cancer treatments and suffering many side effects from it.
+She also suffers from Fibromyalgia.
+Dick and Pat also spent much time listening attentively to my life story as well and the struggles I was facing at the time and we prayed together about all of the above.

-A few months later Pat called me up quite saddened that her little dog, her pet for many years, had just passed away and she was wondering if I would be willing to give up Zeke.
-I told her I would like to think about it a bit as I was quite attached to him.
-She understood and said to think and pray about it and get back to her whenever I wanted.
-I already knew what my husband wanted although I did ask in hopes that maybe he had changed his mind after all this time reasoning to myself that maybe he might have started liking him a little bit.
-He wasn't budging a bit.
+A few months later Pat called me up quite saddened that her little dog, a beloved pet of many years, had just passed away and she was wondering if I would be willing to give up Zeke.
+I told her I would like to think about it a bit considering that I was quite attached to him by this time.
+She understood and asked me to think and pray about it and to get back to her whenever I wanted.
+I already knew what my husband wanted although I did ask in hopes that maybe he had changed his mind.
+Such was not the case.

 I prayed about it and decided that Pat needed Zeke more than I did and decided to give him to her and Dick.
 I just had the feeling that God wanted them to have him and it was a test of my willingness to do what God wanted.